collocations.org

 past

-We''re in for a difficult couple of weeks, if past experience is anything to go by.
+We're in for a difficult couple of weeks, if past experience is anything to go by.

-direct, first-hand, hands-on, personal | subjective
+direct, first-hand, hands-on, lived, personal

 vicarious